Skip to content

 Time horizonToday's to-do listThis year's growth trajectory

-Degen productivity is busy.
-Regen productivity is effective.
+You can feel the difference.
+Degen productivity leaves you busy and depleted.
+Regen productivity leaves you effective and energized.
 The Genius process is designed for effectiveness — doing the right things, in the right order, with systematic improvement over time.

 The Genius process does not require preparation, tools, or permission.
-It requires honesty, specificity, action, and measurement.
+It requires what you already bring: honesty, specificity, action, and measurement.

 The loop never ends.
 Each cycle builds on the last.
 And the compound returns of systematic, feedback-driven progress are the closest thing to a superpower that exists in the real world.